 And FINALLY… Jay graced the stage flanked by a crew of brothers dressed in F.O.I (Fruit Of Islam) garb.
 Once he appeared, I must say he definitely gave the crowd a show.

-The hour long set featured all the joints you would probably expect to hear in a Jay Elect set: “Eternal Sunshine,” “Exhibit A (Transformations)”, “Exhibit C,” etc. Special guests included Mac Miller (who straight forgot whatever verse he was supposed to be spitting) which turned into freestyle session between the two.
-There was also Talib Kweli, and J-Cole who seemed to appear and disappear rather quickly.
-The show was going great and had no one else appeared on stage with Jay, I would of been perfectly fine with that.But being the magician Jay Elect is, or course he had a trick up his sleeve and that was none other than Jay-Z himself.
+The hour-long set featured all the joints you would probably expect to hear in a Jay Elect set: “Eternal Sunshine,” “Exhibit A (Transformations)”, “Exhibit C,” etc. Special guests included Mac Miller (who straight forgot whatever verse he was supposed to be spitting) which turned into freestyle session between the two.
+There was also Talib Kweli and J-Cole who seemed to appear and disappear rather quickly.
+The show was going great and had no one else appeared on stage with Jay, I would have been perfectly fine with that.But being the magician Jay Elect is, of course he had a trick up his sleeve and that was none other than Jay-Z himself.

 Hov didn’t just pop up to rock the couple cuts he has with Jay Elect, he set it off by his rendition of “Young, Gifted, and Black,” and even gave the crowd a treat of “P.S.A.” as well as his joints with Jay Elect including the latest “We Made It.”

-After this..
-CJ Pro Era rocked, and Raekwon did his thing with a few brooklyn guest including AZ, Masta Killa, Troy Ave, and Papoose.
-But too be honest nothing quite surpassed the energy of the moment seen above.
+After this… CJ Pro Era rocked, and Raekwon did his thing with a few Brooklyn guest including AZ, Masta Killa, Troy Ave, and Papoose.
+But to be honest, nothing quite surpassed the energy of the moment seen above.

 “This year I’m releasing to you the greatest weapon I have used in business.
 It is called The Power of Broke and is the reason why I am in the position I am in today,” says Daymond John in a New Year message on his Facebook page.
 Daymond is the founder of hip hop apparel brand Fubu which has over a quarter of a billion dollars in annual revenue.
 The story goes that he started out selling home-sewn T-shirts in Queens, New York, and later mortgaged his home to start Fubu.
 Today, he’s also the co-star of ABC’s Shark Tank TV show in which entrepreneurs pitch for investment.